rocky-linux/documentation/docs/books/web_services/07-high-availability.md

 You will use the VIP address of `192.168.1.12`.

-#### Task 1 : Installation and configuration
+#### Task 1: Installation and configuration

-To install Pacemaker.
-Remember to enable the `highavailability` repository.
+To install Pacemaker, enable the `highavailability` repository.

 On both nodes: